Richardson Hitchins

-Richardson Hitchins (born September 26, 1997) is an American professional boxer, who has held the International Boxing Federation (IBF) light welterweight title since December 2024.
+Richardson Hitchins (born September 26, 1997) is an American professional boxer, who previously held the International Boxing Federation (IBF) light welterweight title from 2024 to 2026.

 Early life

 Hitchins was born and raised in Crown Heights, Brooklyn.
 Brought up by his mother, Jolia Jacques, he spent his summer days assisting her in selling water bottles at a park to help pay bills.
 A fan of WWE, Hitchins first took an interest in boxing after watching Floyd Mayweather Jr. make an appearance for the wrestling promotion in 2008.
 He began training at age 12 and credits his childhood gym, Atlas Cops & Kids, for keeping him away from the streets.

 Amateur career

 As an amateur at the national level, Hitchins won back to back New York Golden Gloves.
 At the international level, having failed to qualify for the U.S. Olympic team, he decided to represent his parents' country of Haiti instead.
 Competing at the AIBA World Olympic Qualifying Tournament in Baku, Azerbaijan, he took home the silver medal to qualify for the 2016 Summer Olympics in Rio de Janeiro, where he lost in the opening round to Gary Antuanne Russell.